Learning Deep Morphological Networks with Neural Architecture Search: Related work

-Experts in the machine learning field typically create deep neural networks by hand and pick hyper-parameters through a trial-and-error process.
-As a result, the process becomes tiring and tedious, as well as prone to errors.
-A different perspective sees model design as a decision-making process that can be improved.
-We can automatically find the best combination of algorithms to maximize the performance of a task.
-With the growing interest in deep learning, AutoML \cite{survey_on_automl, automl_benchmark} and Neural architecture search~\cite{wistuba2019survey} emerged where the entire DL pipeline could be automated, with the expectation to reduce the overall development cost and approach experts performances.
-There has been several efforts \cite{zoph2016neural, floreano2008neuroevolution, comprehensive_nas,pham2018efficient}, tracing back to the 90's \cite{kitano1990designing, miller1989designing}, formulating NAS as an optimization in the space of network architectures and solved using either reinforcement learning algorithms \cite{pham2018efficient,Liu_2019}, gradient-based optimization~\cite{liu2019darts} or sequential model-based optimization\cite{Liu_2019,camero2020bayesian}.
+Experts in the machine learning field typically create DNNs by hand and select hyper-parameters through trial-and-error, making the process tiring and tedious as well as prone to errors.
+A different perspective sees model design as a decision-making process that can be improved wherein we can automatically find the best combination of algorithms to maximize the performance of a task.
+Amidst the growing interest in deep learning, AutoML \cite{survey_on_automl} and NAS~\Gianni{\cite{liu2018progressive}} have emerged, whereby the entire DL pipeline can be automated, aiming to reduce the overall development cost and approach expert performance.
+There have been several efforts \cite{ pham2018efficient, luo2019neural}, as early as the 1990s \cite{kitano1990designing}, to formulate NAS as an optimization in the space of network architectures, solved using either reinforcement learning algorithms \cite{pham2018efficient}, gradient-based optimization~\cite{liu2019darts}, sequential model-based optimization \cite{luo2019neural, camero2020bayesian}, or evolutionary algorithms \cite{liu2021survey,loshchilov2016cma}.
+While several search strategies have been investigated, gradient-based and sequential-based methods appear to reach state-of-the-art performance with lower computational cost \cite{comprehensive_nas}.
+Despite good performance, agent-based methods \cite{zoph2018learning} and evolutionary algorithms remain expensive as they require time and effort to reach a good candidate solution \cite{DBLP:journals/corr/abs-2101-07415}.
+Moreover, as explained in \cite{eiben2011parameter}, evolutionary algorithms are highly sensitive to the hyperparameters.
+Here, we use NAO \cite{luo2019neural}, which is a good compromise.